 - Cardiovascular drugs

 Side effects included bruising, bleeding, indigestion, muscle pain and weakness, dizziness/lightheadedness, coughing, and unsteadiness when standing.

 Caitriona Cahir, PhD a and research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors, “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-As one of the best St. Louis home care agencies, Compassionate Nursing Services can assist as well.
+As one of the best Oakville dementia care and in home care providers for the surrounding areas, Compassionate Nursing Services can assist as well.
 Our caregivers provide a watchful eye and ear for older adults, to observe any health issues or concerns and report them right away so they can be addressed.
 We also provide medication reminders, to make certain meds are taken precisely when and how prescribed, preventing missed or doubled doses which may also cause negative reactions.